+'''

+Proxy Transformation management menu

+What would you like to do?

-- 1) List existing Proxy Transformations
+1) List existing Proxy Transformations

-- 2) Create a new Proxy Transformation
+2) Create a new Proxy Transformation

-- 3) View and edit an existing Proxy Transformation
+3) View and edit an existing Proxy Transformation

-- 4) Delete an existing Proxy Transformation
+4) Delete an existing Proxy Transformation

-- b) back
+b) back

-- q) quit
+q) quit

+Enter choice [b]: 2

+'''

-We enter n to create a new proxy transformation from scratch.
+2. Enter n to create a new Proxy Transformation from scratch.

-- n) new Proxy Transformation created from scratch - t) use an existing Proxy Transformation as a template - b) back - q) quit

-Enter choice [n]: n
+Choose how to create the new Proxy Transformation: n) new Proxy Transformation created from scratch t) use an existing Proxy Transformation as a template b) back q) quit Enter choice [n]: t